skaslev/gl3w/README.rst

 OpenGL 3/4 core profile specification.

-Its main part is a simple gl3w_gen.py_ Python 2.6 script that downloads the Khronos_ supported gl3.h_ header and generates gl3w.h and gl3w.c from it.
+Its main part is a simple gl3w_gen.py_ Python 2.6 script that downloads the Khronos_ supported glcorearb.h_ header and generates gl3w.h and gl3w.c from it.
 Those files can then be added and linked (statically or dynamically) into your project.

 Example
 -------

 Here is a simple example of using gl3w_ with glut.
-Note that GL3/gl3w.h must be included before any other OpenGL related headers::
+Note that GL/gl3w.h must be included before any other OpenGL related headers::

     #include <stdio.h>
-    #include <GL3/gl3w.h>
+    #include <GL/gl3w.h>
     #include <GL/glut.h>

     // ...